JakubNovvak/SohoOknaWebsite/README.md

     );
 }
 ```
-The element _OffeeringDoorsCarousel_ uses the _react-slick_ implementing behaviour of the carousel.
-In the _Typography_ component, there is referenced a collection with door names based on a type. as an **Intrinsic Attribiute**.
+The OfferingDoorsCarousel component uses the react-slick carousel, and the Typography component displays the door name dynamically based on the selected type.
+The value is passed to the component as an **Intrinsic Attribiute**.

-#### The element below shows the states implementation and the
+#### OfferingDoorsSubpage
+This container holds the carousel, titles, description, and buttons to select the door type.

 ``` ts
 export default function OfferingDoorsSubpage()
 {